 In 1980, it was declared a UNESCO world heritage site – making it one of the most popular Syria tourist spots.

 For most of the past few years, Palmyra was a small town with a large and lush oasis next to it; the ruins of the old city covered the plain for a good square mile.

 Beautiful Romanesque columns carved from the local golden sandstone marched down long avenues; in the early morning and early evening, the brilliantly blue sky contrasted strikingly with the warm tones of the stone and the long, deep shadows.

-It was an extraordinary place to visit, a reminder of a mysteriously lost empire, worthy of pulp novels.
+Today it is one of the most beautiful places in Syria and a reminder of a mysteriously lost empire, worthy of pulp novels.

 Unfortunately, in May of 2015, the area fell under the control of the Islamic State of Iraq and the Levant (Daesh), and its temples, monuments, and other buildings were subsequently blown up, razed, or otherwise destroyed.

 Overall so was about 30% of Palmyra completely destroyed, including the famous Temple of Baal Shamin.

 Busra: One of the most ancient cities of Syria is Bosra which is one of the most popular tourist destinations in Syria.